Snapchat/KeyDB-docs/docs/flash.md

 ```
 sudo docker run -d -it -p 6379:6379 --name mycontainername --mount type=bind,dst=/flash,src=/path/to/flash/ eqalpha/keydb keydb-server /etc/keydb/keydb.conf --storage-provider flash /flash --maxmemory [maxmemory-amount-ie. 500M] --maxmemory-policy [eviction-policy ie. allkeys-lfu]
 ```
+Note that KeyDB is run by user:group keydb:keydb within the container, so depending on how you mount the volume to the container it may require keydb:keydb ownership.
+You can see the Dockerfiles [here](https://github.com/Snapchat/KeyDB/tree/main/pkg/docker) for details.

 ## Using KeyDB on FLASH - Detailed Setup: